SimonCarlson/thesis/notes/logbook.md

+27/2-19:
+Managed to define what I think the profile should cover (key algorithms for communication, hashing algorithms, encoding of payloads, encryption of payloads)
+Added discussion on choice of ciphersuites and hashing algorithm Mentioned EST-coaps and its compability
+Mentioned ACE and its compability
+Restructured the profile chapter as the DTLS/OSCORE profiles are much too intertwined to make sense as different section.
+Instead, sectioning on content of profile like in the RFCs
+Almost got the hang of it but still not
+Spoke to Marco.
+Out of scope for this profile to specify ciphersuites.
+Enough to use COSE signatures over DTLS/OSCORE, how would COSE encryption handle keys between all devices?
+COSE in CoAP (no OSCORE) is still not end-to-end.
+Group OSCORE enables multicast but does not secure channel like with DTLS.

 26/2-19:
 I'm not sure git branches are worth using in this project.
 Notes and the rendered thesis are a hassle to handle between branches and they don't really add anything since I have complete control over the repo anyway
 Added acknowledgements placeholder